‘Vanderpump Rules’ Star Lala Kent Posts Candid Selfie With Beau Randall Emmett

 “I told James, ‘If it does air, just so you know, our friendship is going to be different,’ and it is.
 I just don’t feel safe around him anymore,'” Lala Kent said, according to E!
 News.

 By the end of the Vanderpump Rules reunion episode, Lala Kent and James Kennedy had made amends, with the DJ apologizing for his remarks about Randall.
-Still, it’s likely that Pump Rules fans will ever see Lala and Randall double dating with James and his girlfriend, Raquel.
+Still, it’s unlikely that Pump Rules fans will ever see Lala and Randall double dating with James and his girlfriend, Raquel.

 An Inquisitr previously reported, Lala Kent and Randall Emmett are back in Los Angeles after a recent trip to Cannes, France.
 Lala appeared with Randall at the premiere of his new film, Gotti, and she later posed with her beau for a photo in which she was seen sans makeup once they returned to Los Angeles.
 Randall posted the photo to his Instagram.

-Lala Kent and Randall Emmett were very secretive about their relationship early on, prompting some of Lala’s Vanderpump Rules cast mates to accuse her of dating a married man.
-The recent Vanderpump Rules reunion was the first time Lala even mentioned her man by name on-camera.
+Lala Kent and Randall Emmett were very secretive about their relationship early on, prompting some of Lala’s Vanderpump Rules castmates to accuse her of dating a married man.
+The recent Vanderpump Rules reunion was the first time Lala even mentioned her man by name on camera.

 But in recent months, the couple has become much more open about their relationship as they start to share photos of one another to their social media pages.